 Radioactivity became his primary interest, and in 1913, his work on the structure of the atom based on Rutherford’s nucleus discovery was published in the Philosophical Magazine.
 In 1912, Bohr married Margrethe Norlund.
 They had four children, one of whom grew up to be the well-known physicist Aage Bohr.

-Bohr taught at Manchester’s Victorian University for a few years before transferring to be a professor at Copenhagen University in 1916.
+Bohr taught at Manchester’s Victoria University for a few years before transferring to be a professor at Copenhagen University in 1916.
 By 1920, he had established the Institute of Theoretical Physics there.
 While Bohr was researching at the Cavendish Laboratory, Thomson was not supportive of Bohr’s ideas.
-However, Bohr expanded Earnest Rutherford’s theory about atomic structure by including electron movement.
+However, Bohr expanded Ernest Rutherford’s theory about atomic structure by including electron movement.
 Discovering the orbits of electrons and how they carry energy won him the Nobel Prize in 1922.
-His discoveries are the foundation of quantum mechanics, which he was the first to apply to molecular and atomic structure.
+His discoveries are the foundation of quantum mechanics, which he was the first to apply to molecular and atomic structures.

 During WWII, Bohr took his opportunity to flee Denmark because of his Jewish roots.
 He had been sheltering German Jewish physicists with asylum in Copenhagen University, sending many to the United States.
 When Germany invaded Denmark, Bohr took his family to Sweden and eventually the U.S., where he worked on the nuclear Manhattan Project in Nevada.